 Acquaint yourself with Las Vegas, its hotels, casinos, and people with a stroll down the infamous Vegas Strip.
 Between the people watching, street performers, and the dancing Bellagio fountain, there is plenty to see without setting foot inside a casino.

 But certainly step inside for a relief from the arid desert heat to check out each hotel’s unique décor.
-Don’t miss the colorful glass flower ceiling at the Bellagio, gondolas floating along shop-lined canals in the Venetian, and Roman art and architecture inside Caesars Palace.
+Don’t miss the colorful glass flower ceiling by Dale Chihuly at the Bellagio, gondolas floating along shop-lined canals in the Venetian, and Roman-style art and architecture inside Caesars Palace.

 Best of all, this activity is entirely free.
-Though be sure to bring spending money in case you decide to eat a crepe in Paris, visit the top of the Eiffel Tower, shop the designer stores of the Forum Shops at Caesars, or cool down with an ice-cold beverage.
-Alcoholic drinks are allowed on the Strip!
+However, be sure to bring spending money in case you decide to eat a crepe in Paris, visit the top of the Eiffel Tower, shop the designer stores of the Forum Shops at Caesars, or cool down with an ice-cold beverage.
+FYI, alcoholic drinks are allowed on the Strip!

 Take A Ride On The Wild Side

-Each Vegas hotel has an attraction, and at New York-New York it happens to be a roller coaster that whips visitors around Manhattan landmarks at 67 mph and through a 180-degree twist and dive.
-Atop the 1,149-foot Stratosphere tower, visitors can jump the world’s tallest free fall or play it a bit safer by riding one of several attractions.
+Each Las Vegas hotel has an attraction, and at New York-New York it happens to be a roller coaster that whips visitors around Manhattan landmarks at 67 mph and through a 180-degree twist and dive.
+Atop the 1,149-foot Stratosphere tower, visitors can leap from 829 feet at the SkyJump or play it a bit safer by riding one of several thrilling attractions.
 And, at Fremont Street, you can zoom through the sky on the SlotZilla Zip Line.

 Dine At An All-You-Can-Eat Buffet